2 Ways to Pay off Credit Card Debt

 Start by adding up all your net monthly income from all sources.

 Then, add up all your monthly expenses, including the minimum payments on all your credit cards and loans.

 Subtract your expenses from your income.
-The number you get is your net income - what's leftover after you've paid all your expenses.
+The number you get is your net income, what's leftover after you've paid all your expenses.
 This is what you can afford to send to your creditors every month.
 You're not limited to this amount.
-Check out 101 Ways to Get Money for Debt for ways to generate more money to put toward your debt.
+Look for ways to generate more money to put toward your debt.
 The more you can put toward your debt, the faster you'll be able to pay it all off.

 Now that you know how much you can spend paying back your credit cards, the next step is to figure out the order you want to pay your credit cards.

 Two Payback Methods